Migrate to cloud authentication using Staged Rollout

-If you are deploying Hybrid Azure AD or Azure AD join, you must upgrade to Windows 10 1903 update.
+If you're deploying Hybrid Microsoft Entra ID or Microsoft Entra join, you must upgrade to Windows 10 1903 update.

 The following scenarios are supported for Staged Rollout.
 The feature works only for:

-Users who are provisioned to Azure AD by using Azure AD Connect.
-It does not apply to cloud-only users.
+Users who are provisioned to Microsoft Entra ID by using Microsoft Entra Connect.
+It doesn't apply to cloud-only users.

 User sign-in traffic on browsers and modern authentication clients.
-Applications or cloud services that use legacy authentication will fall back to federated authentication flows.
-An example of legacy authentication might be Exchange online with modern authentication turned off, or Outlook 2010, which does not support modern authentication.
+Applications or cloud services that use legacy authentication fall back to federated authentication flows.
+An example of legacy authentication might be Exchange online with modern authentication turned off, or Outlook 2010, which doesn't support modern authentication.

-Windows 10 Hybrid Join or Azure AD Join primary refresh token acquisition without line-of-sight to the federation server for Windows 10 version 1903 and newer, when user’s UPN is routable and domain suffix is verified in Azure AD.
+Windows 10 Hybrid Join or Microsoft Entra join primary refresh token acquisition without line-of-sight to the federation server for Windows 10 version 1903 and newer, when user's UPN is routable and domain suffix is verified in Microsoft Entra ID.

 Autopilot enrollment is supported in Staged Rollout with Windows 10 version 1909 or later.

-The following scenarios are not supported for Staged Rollout:
+The following scenarios aren't supported for Staged Rollout:

-Legacy authentication such as POP3 and SMTP are not supported.
+Legacy authentication such as POP3 and SMTP aren't supported.

-Certain applications send the "domain_hint" query parameter to Azure AD during authentication.
-These flows will continue, and users who are enabled for Staged Rollout will continue to use federation for authentication.
+Certain applications send the "domain_hint" query parameter to Microsoft Entra ID during authentication.
+These flows continue, and users who are enabled for Staged Rollout continue to use federation for authentication.

 Admins can roll out cloud authentication by using security groups.
 To avoid sync latency when you're using on-premises Active Directory security groups, we recommend that you use cloud security groups.
 The following conditions apply: